 Price: In the salon, expect to pay anywhere from $200 to $800.
 Get the look for cheap at home with the Manic Panic Pastel-izer ($9) and your dye of choice.

-"Metallic blond tones are in big demand, and when fused together with gray-violet reflects, they gain cool dimension," Reid explains.
+"Metallic blonde tones are in big demand, and when fused with gray-violet reflects, they gain cool dimension," Reid explains.
 "Soft pastels have a feminine feel to them, and for a seasoned blonde looking for a change while staying fashion-forward, it makes sense to explore soft pastels."

-And if it seems like there's a new It pastel every other week, it's actually representative of a larger trend that gives us more possibilities for blond than ever before.
+And if it seems like there's a new It pastel every other week, it's actually representative of a larger trend that gives us more possibilities for blonde than ever before.
 "With new advances in color and haircare, platinum hair with maintained structure and condition is finally possible," Reid says.
-"This opens up new avenues of what we can do with blond as well as a new realm of blond shades including ice, silver, lilac, and lavender."
+"This opens up new avenues of what we can do with blond as well as a new realm of blonde shades including ice, silver, lilac, and lavender."
 Scroll on for all the icy violet inspo you could ever need.

 All-Over Violet Ice